fkpl81/fkpl81/README.md

 ###
 # Data Analyst Portfolio
 Hi there, I'm Florence Koh-Visser, and I'm transitioning from customer management and project coordination to dynamic role in Information Technology.
-I have a particular interest in roles such as Business/Process Analyst and System Administrator.
+I have particular interest in roles such as Business/Process Analyst and System Administrator.
 This repository showcases my projects and learning journey in SQL, Excel, and PowerBI.

 - 🔭 I’m currently working on [Project#1 - Customer Churn Analysis](https://github.com/fkpl81/Customer-Churn-Analysis)